-Submit an application online at BostonPDC.org.
-Applications are due by 11:59 PM ET at October 13, 2017.
+Submit a quick application online at BostonPDC.org.
+Applications are due by 11:59 PM ET at October 20, 2017.

 Once an application is submitted, a comprehensive review of each application will be conducted by the Boston Pediatric Device Consortium (BPDC), the Innovation and Digital Health Accelerator at Boston Children's Hospital (IDHA), and the partner organizations.

 Finalists will be named by Friday, November 24, 2017.

 Finalists meeting the criteria for federal funding, will be invited to a live Pitch event, where they will pitch their device in front of a panel of judges.
-Applicants must be available to pitch by the week of December 11, 2017 to be considered for the award (arrangements can be made for remote pitch).
+Applicants must be available to pitch on December 6, 2017 to be considered for the award (arrangements can be made for remote pitch).
 If you do not receive specific details about the event, you are not to attend the Pitch event.